-Why would you want to complicate something as simple as managing Gmail?
+Why would you want to complicate something as simple as managing emails?

-If you think about it, help desk tickets are nothing but emails.
-You take them outside the inbox to a new system, work on them, and return them to customers as — emails again!
+Think about it – support tickets are nothing but emails.
+You take them outside your inbox to a new system, work on them, and return them to customers as emails again!

 Help Scout does a great job of complicating a process that could have been simple:

-- Forces everyone to manage Gmail from an unfamiliar interface
+- It forces everyone to manage Gmail from an unfamiliar interface

-- Waste time processing irrelevant emails due to its ineffective spam filters
+- Wastes time processing irrelevant emails due to its ineffective spam filters

-- Takes time to get everyone onboarded and training can be expensive
+- Takes time to get everyone onboarded and trained to use the software

-Bottomline is that your team will spend considerable time learning how to use it.
+The bottom line is that your team will spend considerable time wrapping their heads around Help Scout.

-Hiver is a help desk tool built right inside your Gmail inbox.
-There is hardly anything to learn.
-Getting used to it will hardly take a few minutes, tops.
+Hiver is a customer service software built right inside your Gmail inbox.
+Unlike most other ticketing systems in the market, with Hiver, there is hardly anything to learn.
+Getting used to it will barely take a few minutes, tops.